Statement of Personal Ethics, Potential Biases, and Possible Conflicts of Interest

 I am a Catholic and love being one.
 I own the Roman Missal, Third Edition, and I carry it around for fun.
 Like almost every other Catholic I know, I am highly supportive of things like the right of women to choose what to do with their bodies and the right of all people to love and marry whomever they want.
 I justify this by referring to the Nicene Creed that we say in Mass— as long as I believe every single word in there (and I do), I am a Catholic.

-I teach CCD, and I inject these principles of tolerance and essential doctrine into my teaching.
-In general, I teach the kids that Jesus was down with all sorts of people and if He came down from heaven today, he wouldn’t be in a tizzy about some of the nitpicky baloney that “religious” people get worked up about.
+I taught CCD for a decade, and I injected these principles of tolerance and essential doctrine into my teaching.
+In general, I taught the kids that Jesus was down with all sorts of people and if He came down from heaven today, he wouldn’t be in a tizzy about some of the nitpicky baloney that “religious” people get worked up about.

 Like everybody else, you can tell a lot about me from the company I keep.
 I’m not the world’s biggest retweeter of things, but the normal admonitions apply.
 I’ve never understood the idea that “opinions are my own”.
 Of course they are.

 I own a lot of domain names and have a lot of side projects.
 I write about them on this self-named Web site and you can see screenshots of pretty much everything I do as well.
-In one of these projects— CTA Alerts— I monitor Twitter and the Chicago Transit Authority’s Alerts API for information about service outages.
-I’ve work with Harper Reed on this and a bunch of other projects.
 I’ve also written (and continue to write) books of poetry.